shader-slang/slang/docs/building.md

 ## Testing

-When slang is built from source it also builds tools to be able to test the compiler.
+When slang is built from source it also builds tools to be able to test the Slang compiler.
 Testing is achieved using the `slang-test` tool.
 The binaries are placed in the appropriate directory underneath `bin`.
 To run the tests on a release x64 build from the command line, in the root directory of slang source tree you can use...

 ```
 % bin\windows-x64\release\slang-test
 ```

 Note that on windows if you want to run all of the tests from inside visual studio, it is necessary to set the `Working Directory` under "slang-test project" > "Configuration Properties" > "Debugging" > "Working Directory" to the root directory of the slang source tree.
-You can do this by setting it to (for all configurations) `$(ProjectDir)/../..`.
+You can do this by setting it to `$(ProjectDir)/../..` for all configurations.

-If you only see 'unit-tests' being run - unit tests are prefixed with 'unit-tests/' then the working directory is not correctly set.
-Most tests are text files descripting the test held in the `tests` directory in the root of the slang project.
+If you only see 'unit-tests' being run (unit tests are prefixed with 'unit-tests/') then the working directory is not correctly set.
+Most tests are text files describing the test held in the `tests` directory in the root of the slang project.

-See the documentation on testing
+See the [documentation on testing](../tools/slang-test/README.md) for more information.